Dhn-nys/golng/Hello-World/README.md

 ## Hello World

+Command to build and get extension,

-go build "Name Files GoLang" this to build and you can get extension, if you type go run "Name Files Golang" you can run but not build extension apps
+    go build "Name Files GoLang"

+to test the script you can type the command this, but this not build apps extension

+    go run "Name Files Golang"

-``I Req to test GoLang you can type **go run**``
+``I recommend to test GoLang you can type **go run**``